lpage30/MMM-ConfigurationUI/README.md

 # MMM-ConfigurationUI
 This is meant to be used to host a configuration UI for MagicMirror.
-Each Module should should have some page or definition on how to update their configuration.
-That definition should be assimilated into this UI.
+This module loads the config.js for MagicMirror and collects and presents the names of the modules configured in that file.

+The forms to edit each of these module configurations are created based on 2 possible options.

+* The module provides a specification json file for their configuration.
+This file would describe the fields their data types, and tooltip descriptions.

+* The module's configuration as found in config.js is used to generate a specification.
+When a specification cannot be found the module's existing configuration is used to generate a specification which thne gets rendered as a data entry form.

 # Approach
 The MMM-ConfigurationUI contains: